omelextego1/config-svc/Test_Register_Ome.md

 ---

 ## **4. Typology Rule Config Logic – Backend Unit Tests**
+### ***NB: there is a folder in the backend called typology config that came from the mojaloop implementation.
+If this test is referring to the rule config inside typology, then this test should not exit and should rather be merged to typology test and rule and rule configs should go hand in hand***

 | Test Case ID | Method / Target             | Description                                    | Expected Output             | Test File | Status | Comment                       |
 | ------------ | --------------------------- | ---------------------------------------------- | --------------------------- | ------------------------------- | ----------- | -------------- |